nytimes/Chronicler/docs/CONTRIBUTING.md

 ### Setup

 #### Download ngrok
 To test Chronicler locally with real GitHub Webhook events you'll need to use a tunneling service that creates public URLs to your local environment.
-We reccommend using [`ngrok`](https://ngrok.com/).
+We reccommend using the free tool, [`ngrok`](https://ngrok.com/).

 1. [Download ngrok](https://ngrok.com/download) and move the file to the `chronicler` directory.
 2. Unzip the ngrok file `unzip ./ngrok-file-name.zip`.